YashaswiniMO/financial-document-analyzer/README.md

 ---

-## Project Overview
+## 🚀 Project Overview

-This project is a CrewAI-powered financial document analyzer that performs:
+This project is a **CrewAI-powered financial document analyzer** that performs:

 - **Document parsing** – Reads PDF financial reports.
 - **Financial analysis** – Extracts revenue, profit, cash flow, and other key metrics.